jlmoya/scicv/readme.txt

 This toolbox is a binding from the OpenCV library (in version 2.4.13).
 Please see www.opencv.org for further details on the OpenCV library.

-This toolbox is currently in version 0.4.
+This toolbox version is the same as OpenCV version.

 To load and initialize the toolbox:
 - cd <path to the toolbox folder>